martenj/rodeos/docs/source/use_case_facility.rst

 Create New Project Collection
 -----------------------------

-In this use case, a facility staff member creates a new project collection.
+In this use case, a facility staff member creates a new project collection ("collection" is the iRODS term for a folder in the iRODS storage system).
+Such a project collection serves as the location for resulting data to share with the customer.
 This collection will have read permissions set for the customer group/user recursively and permission inheritance is enabled.
 This way, customer users can download the data once it has been provided.